hexian000/kcptun-libev/README.md

 - "kcp.nodelay": Default to 1.
 - "kcp.interval":
 	1. Since we run KCP differently, the recommended value is longer than the previous implementation.
 This will save some CPU power.
-	2. This option is not intended for traffic shaping.
+	2. This option is not intended for [traffic shaping](https://www.bufferbloat.net/projects/codel/wiki/Cake/).
 For Linux, check out [sqm-scripts](https://github.com/tohojo/sqm-scripts) for it.
-Read more about [CAKE](https://www.bufferbloat.net/projects/codel/wiki/Cake/).
 - "kcp.resend": Disabled by default.
 - "kcp.nc": Enabled by default.